-I have published widely in this area, and have presented lectures by invitation across the world, including in Brazil, Bulgaria, Canada, Denmark, Finland, Germany, Italy, Sweden, the UK and the US.
-I am Co-Editor of the journal International Political Sociology, and co-convenor (with Hannah Jones, Department of Sociology, and Meleisa Ono-George, Department of History) of the Warwick Borders, Race, Ethnicity and Migration (BREM) Network.
+I have published widely on the themes of asylum, sanctuary, migration, displacement, humanitarianism, border struggles and solidarity activism.
+I have also presented lectures by invitation across the world, including in Brazil, Bulgaria, Canada, Denmark, Finland, Germany, Italy, Japan, Mexico, Sweden, the UK and the US, and held the role of Co-Editor of the flagship International Studies Association journal International Political Sociology from 2016-2021.
+Together with Professor Dallal Stevens and Mauricio Palma-Gutiérrez, I am Convenor of the Warwick BREM (Borders, Race, Ethnicity and Migration) Network.

 Teaching and supervision

-Dr Jennifer Bagelman, City of Sanctuary: A State of Deferral (2012) (currently lecturer at University of Durham)
+- Dr Jennifer Bagelman, City of Sanctuary: A State of Deferral (2012)

-- Squire, V. (2018) “Researching Precarious Migrations: Qualitative Strategies Toward a Positive Transformation of the Politics of Migration", The British Journal of Politics and International Relations, published on early view in March 2018.
+- Squire, V. (2018) “Researching precarious migrations: Qualitative strategies toward a positive transformation of the politics of migration”, British Journal of Politics and International Relations 20(2): 441-458.

 - Squire, V. (2017) “Divided Seas, Parallel Lives”, Women’s Studies Quarterly, 45(1&2): 69-89.